What is Mapping and Pre Drawing?

-Step Two – Clean and Sterilize the Treatment Area
+Step 2 - Clean and Sterilise the Area

 Once your client is numb, wipe away the cream and clean the area with a makeup remover to get rid of any excess oil and/or dirt.
 Clean skin will ensure that your pre-draw markers and concealers will glide effortlessly onto the area.

-After cleaning the skin, take time to clean and sterilize your pre-draw tools.
-If using a brow pencil, thoroughly sharpen it with a sterilized scalpel.
+After cleaning the skin, take time to clean and sterilise your pre-draw tools.
+If using a brow pencil, thoroughly sharpen it with a sterilised scalpel.
 Any pre-draw brushes must be disinfected with a purifying brush cleaner.
-Always clean any pre-draw tools with a high-alcohol percentage sanitizer.
+Always clean any pre-draw tools with a high-alcohol percentage sanitiser.

 Once you feel as if you have a thorough understanding of your clients’ needs and desires, it is time to start your pre-draw.